wiluen/FaaSConf/data/readme.md

-A part of our data collect on Kuberneters and OpenFaaS.
+A part of our data collect on Kuberneters and OpenFaaS (parallel workflow with 10 qps).

 The csv file contains:
 - resource config per function